The Apple ‘N Pork Festival

 What began in 1967 as a small fundraiser with a single kettle of soup and a stack of sandwiches has evolved into one of the largest fall festivals in downstate Illinois, attracting at its peak upwards of 100,000 visitors over a single, two-day celebration.

 It is the C. H. Moore Homestead and DeWitt County Museum’s annual Apple ’n Pork Festival.
-And after a modified version in 2020 Covid restrictions the DCMA is planning a comeback in 2021, scheduled for the last full weekend in September, 9 AM to 5 PM, Saturday the 25th and Sunday the 26th.
+The event is scheduled for the last full weekend in September, 9 AM to 5 PM, Saturday and Sunday.

 If you’ve attended in the past you know what to expect.
 But if you’ve not yet experienced this unique celebration of history, harvest, heritage, and hospitality here’s what could be awaiting you this year: